 If you want to lose weight, stay in shape or get in better shape, MyFitnessPal can help you count calories with its searchable database of millions of foods.
 You can monitor your weight and your workouts and join a community of others facing the same challenges.
 You also can link the app with some fitness trackers.

 To help you create more polished photographs, Adobe, the company behind Photoshop, provides a suite of tools in Lightroom.
 You can edit photos and adjust an image’s exposure, luminance, saturation, shadows and texture.
 “This is just the best overall app for shooting, organizing and editing,” says instructor Erik Kuna of KelbyOne.com, which offers photography courses.
 “It’s definitely an app you can grow into.”
 That means buying Lightroom Premium, which adds shortcuts, handy tools and special effects.
+Adobe offers a 7-day free trial to check these out; the app no longer has a free version.

 If you use the same passwords across numerous devices or choose passwords that are easy to guess — both no-nos — getting a password manager to create and store secure passwords makes sense.
 While many of them cost money, Bitwarden’s free tier “handles all expected password manager tasks with surprisingly few limitations,” notes PC Magazine.
 As a free user, you can synchronize passwords across all your devices, store them in a digital vault and automatically generate passwords.